EPelk/borderhacks-wavedirect/README.md

   * The log out button
 * A login page with hard-coded user credentials (any email in the test data will work, and the password is always "password")
 * Simulated API to interact with hard-coded test data

+## Disclaimer
+I do not have access to an Apple device, so this project has not been tested on iOS.
+It should work, but I can't be certain.